lucasgdb/useful-dev-tools/web-tools.md

 [Online GDB](https://www.onlinegdb.com/) | GDB online is an online compiler and debugger tool for C, C++, Python, PHP, Ruby,C#, VB, Perl, Swift, Prolog, Javascript, Pascal, HTML, CSS, JS
 [Codespaces](https://github.com/features/codespaces) | Codespaces is your instant dev environment from Github [3Cols](https://3cols.com/) | A free cloud based code snippet manager for personal and collaborative code.
+[Sonarqube](https://www.sonarqube.org/) | Is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.